MaxLangleyIV/Exercise-Tracker-App/README.md

  10. User data must be privately stored.
  11. Utilize advertisements to monetize the application.
  12. Allow user to purchase the app to remove advertisements.

+Specifications:
+Utilize ROOM database for client records and predefined exercises, routines and schedules.